noplacelikehome/noplacelikehome_app/README.md

 <img src="imgs/noplace.png" alt="No Place Like Home logo"/></a>
 </p>

-*Upstarter is still under beta development and will be released publicly in the coming weeks.*
+*No Place Like Home is still under beta development and will be released publicly in the coming weeks.*

 [No Place Like Home](http://www.noplacelikehome.co) is a web app for renters faced with buyout offers from their landlords.
 You can view it live at [http://www.noplacelikehome.co](http://www.noplacelikehome.co).